humbertoragazzini/ms-1-front-end/README.md

 ## **Content**

 **The text:**
-- I write all the text in the web site, my mentor read it a notice some spelling problems, my wife helps me to fixed it.
-(Thanks to Yamile Simes who help me with all the spellings errors)
+- I wrote all the text in the web site, my mentor read it a notice some spelling problems, my wife help me to fixed it.
+(Thanks to Yamile Simes who help me with all the spelling errors)

 **The form:**
 - part of the code was taken from the official bootstrap website and from the code institute learning page